 sudo fallocate -l 1G /swapfile

-This will create a 1 GB empty file named
+This creates a 1 GB swap file named

-/swapfile.
-You can create a larger or smaller swap file by adjusting the value of
+swapfile in the root directory.
+You can specify a different size by adjusting the value of

-Step 2: Set permissions for the swap file
+Step 3: Set the permissions of the swap file

 sudo chmod 600 /swapfile